PandaDriver156/panda-db/README.md

-panda-db is a very simple json based database that is still under development.
+panda-db is a very simple json based database

 # Installation
+## For stable
 <pre>
 //Using npm
 npm i panda-db